Keyboard Shortcuts?f

 If X expects Y to choose low, X should choose low

-So what X should do depends on what Y expects X to choose.
+What X expects depends on what Y expects X to do ...

 hi-lo situations are pervasive in everyday life